Triver: Cervato (prototype)

-In 1959 work began on a new prototype, the Cervato powered by the same 500cc two stroke motor as the Rana.
+In 1959, work began on a new prototype, the Cervato, powered by the same 500cc two-stroke motor as the Rana.
 It had a wider rear track and better capacity for four passengers than the Rana.
 Its bodywork was made of a mixture of fiberglass and plastic resin.
-The luggage compartment was separated from the passenger compartment being front engined.
-It had heating, ventilation and anti-fog system, adjustable front seats, and a radio.
-The gasoline and oil tanks were separated, incorporating an automatic mixing device.
-Due to an economic downturn work on this project ceased in 1960 and by 1962 all car production by Construcciones Acorazadas SA ended.
+The luggage compartment was separate from the passenger compartment, being front-engined.
+It had heating, ventilation, an anti-fog system, adjustable front seats, and a radio.
+The gasoline and oil tanks were separate, incorporating an automatic mixing device.
+Due to an economic downturn, work on this project ceased in 1960, and by 1962, all car production by Construcciones Acorazadas SA ended.